 - The Punakaiki coast is the only place in the world where the Westland Black petrel breeds.
 It is also home to the Great Spotted kiwi.

 Best hikes to do in Paparoa National Park

 Paparoa is a great place to hike; it’s teeming with life but fewer visitors mean it’s much quieter than many of New Zealand’s national parks.
 These are some of our favourite walks in the area.

 For a short 30 minute stroll, there’s the Truman Track.
 The route takes you down to the beach where you can further explore.
 There you’ll see amazing rock features, a waterfall and a blowhole!

 Pororari River Track

 Another option for a short but beautiful jungle walk is the Pororari River Track.
-The two hour route follows the Pororari River through native forest.
+The two-hour route follows the Pororari River through native forest.
 You’ll see huge rata trees covered in native ferns and vines, eels swimming in the green water and tui swooping overhead.
 We hike this exact route on our World Heritage, Masterpiece and Kiwi Classic trips.

 Inland Pack Track

-For a longer hike, there’s the Inland Pack Track leading to the spectacular Ballroom Overhang.
+For a longer hike, the Inland Pack Track leads to the spectacular Ballroom Overhang.
 Two hours of hiking will bring you to both your turnaround point and, the big attraction of the walk, the Ballroom Overhang.
 This is a unique limestone overhang that is simply incredible.
 This route is also part of the bigger multi-day hike, the Inland Pack Track, which will take two to three days to complete.

 Last but not least is the newest addition to the Great Walk family, the Paparoa Track.
 This 55km (34 mile) hike passes beneath stunning limestone cliffs and through temperate rainforest.
-It is a beautiful, lesser known hike to go and explore.
+It is a beautiful, lesser-known hike to go and explore.